New

 BMW: The BMW plant in San Luis Potosi, Mexico produces the 3 Series, 2 Series Coupe, and M2, with nearly all output going to the U.S.

-General Motors: GM imported roughly 750,000 vehicles from Canada and Mexico in 2024, including key models like the Chevy Silverado, GMC Sierra, and electric versions of the Equinox and Blazer.
+General Motors: GM imported roughly 750,000 vehicles from Canada and Mexico in 2024.
+This includes key models like the Chevy Silverado, GMC Sierra, and electric versions of the Equinox and Blazer.
+GM’s Buick Envision is largely manufactured in China.
+Envisions that are destined for the U.S. market will be subject to the new 10% tariff on imports from China.

 Honda: 80% of Honda’s Mexican-made vehicles are exported to the U.S. and has warned that continued tariffs may force a production shift.